-Brother Owen said the changes to the Young Men organization allow the bishop to work directly with the young men and strengthen them one-on-one.
+President Owen said the changes to the Young Men organization allow the bishop to work directly with the young men and strengthen them one on one.
 Previously, it was hard for the young men to lead when they had a Young Men president and advisers that might have “taken over” for them.

-The bishop has a scriptural duty to preside over the Aaronic Priesthood (Doctrine and Covenants 107:15).
+The bishop has a scriptural duty to preside over the Aaronic Priesthood (see Doctrine and Covenants 107:15).
 To align with this revelation, ward Young Men presidencies have been discontinued.
 This change allows the bishop to be directly linked to the young men.
-Photo courtesy of Church News graphic.
+Graphic courtesy of Church News.

-Though the ward Young Men presidency no longer exists, the number of adult leaders for young men has not decreased, Brother Owen explained.
+Though the ward Young Men presidency no longer exists, the number of adult leaders for young men has not decreased, President Owen explained.

 Each quorum has an adviser to support the bishop in his scriptural duty to preside over the Aaronic Priesthood as well as mentor young men as they serve in quorum presidencies.
 To allow “two-deep leadership” in each quorum, a long-term specialist can also be called.
 Other specialists can be called on a short-term basis for big events such as a camp, youth conference, or trek.

-“Each of these adult leaders plays an essential role in lifting the young men and supporting the bishop in his duty,” Brother Owen said.
+“Each of these adult leaders plays an essential role in lifting the young men and supporting the bishop in his duty,” President Owen said.

-Sister Bonnie H. Cordon, Young Women General President, said the change to allow the Young Women president to report directly to the bishop, rather than a bishop’s counselor, is an opportunity for the young women to be closer to the bishop as well.
+Bonnie H. Cordon, Young Women General President, said the change to allow the Young Women president to report directly to the bishop rather than to a bishop’s counselor is an opportunity for the young women to be closer to the bishop as well.